Skip to main content Skip to accessibility

 These licences are usually only granted to people who have been living in the island continuously for the past 5 years, or who have 'Entitled' status.
 There can be exceptions where the business is specialised or it has significant economic or social value to Jersey.

-You can speak to the Business Licensing team at Customer and Local Services for advice, or you can contact Locate Jersey.
+You can speak to the Business Licensing team, or you can contact Locate Jersey.

 Locate Jersey is the government team whose role is to promote Jersey as a place to live and do business, help with the application process for relocating businesses and high net worth individuals, and provide aftercare services to clients once established on the island.
 They provide a free, independent, impartial and confidential service.